-Amalfi Coast Weather in January: The coldest month of the year on the Amalfi Coast, the average temperature is 8°C. though the mercury often climbs to 12°C or a bit higher on a January afternoon.
+- Amalfi Coast Weather in January: The coldest month of the year on the Amalfi Coast is January, with an average temperature of 8°C, though the mercury often climbs to 12°C or a bit higher on a January afternoon.
 It’s often dreary and grey, with 104mm of rainfall on average over 14 days.
-The heavy rain can bring mud slides and blockages along the coastal highway, so it’s important to plan for potential delays if you visit this time of year.
+The heavy rain can bring mudslides and blockages along the coastal highway, so it’s important to plan for potential delays if you visit this time of year.
 Be sure to bring a warm, waterproof coat and clothing for cool weather.
 Waterproof boots and a portable umbrella are likely to come in handy too.
 On the upside, being in southern Italy, even on January 1st there will be quite a bit of daylight for enjoying the sights, with sunrise at 7:26 a.m. and sunset at 4:45 p.m.
 (Average Max Temperature: 12°C. Average Precipitation: 104mm.)

-Amalfi Coast Weather in March: Temperatures are slowly warming up now, with March bringing a mix of blustery cold days and a few balmy ones, with sun and rain both common now, and often in the same afternoon.
-The mercury climbs to 15°C in the afternoon now, and nights are well above freezing at 6°C. While it’s still one of the wetter months, March sees much less rainfall than the previous three, with the average amount 86mm over 14 days.
+- Amalfi Coast Weather in March: Temperatures are slowly warming up now, with March bringing a mix of blustery cold days and a few balmy ones; sun and rain are both common now, often in the same afternoon.
+The mercury climbs to 15°C in the afternoon in March, and nights are well above freezing at 6°C. While it’s still one of the wetter months, March sees much less rainfall than the previous three, with an average 86mm of precipitation over 14 days.
 You’ll still want to bring items for cold, wet weather, but toss in some clothing for warmer days too.
 (Average Max Temperature: 15°C. Average Precipitation: 86mm.)

-Amalfi Coast Weather in April: There is a significant rise in temperature this month with the afternoon high climbing three degrees to 18°C although the weather can be somewhat hard to predict now.
-Some years it’s quite warm, feeling almost like June, while other years it can be pretty brisk.
-The amount of sunshine increases, however, while the amount of rainfall decreases, now down to 76mm over 13 days.
-Plan to pack clothing that can be layered, bringing items for both warm and cool weather, including a sweater or jacket for evenings, with the low temperature still quite chilly at 8°C. (Average Max Temperature: 18°C. Average Precipitation: 76mm.)
+- Amalfi Coast Weather in April: There is a significant rise in temperature this month with the afternoon high climbing three degrees to 18°C, although the weather can be somewhat hard to predict now.
+Some years it’s quite warm, feeling almost like June, while other years are pretty brisk.
+The amount of sunshine increases, however, with a decrease of rainfall, now down to 76mm over 13 days.
+Plan to pack clothing that can be layered, bringing items for both warm and cool weather, including a sweater or jacket for evenings, as the average nighttime low temperature is still quite chilly at 8°C. (Average Max Temperature: 18°C. Average Precipitation: 76mm.)

-Amalfi Coast Weather in May: It’s likely to feel like summer on the Amalfi coast now, with afternoon temperatures increasing to 22°C and the chances for rainfall decreasing significantly with just 51mm of precipitation over 9 days on average in May.
-Expect mostly sunny, warm days, which means now is the time to focus on bringing sun protection, including a wide-brimmed hat, sunglasses and sunscreen.
-Plan on wearing lightweight clothing, although you might still need a jacket or sweater for late nights with the low temperature still chilly at 12°C. (Average Max Temperature: 22°C. Average Precipitation: 51mm.)
+- Amalfi Coast Weather in May: It’s likely to feel like summer on the Amalfi coast now, with afternoon temperatures increasing to 22°C and the chances for rainfall decreasing significantly to an average of just 51mm of precipitation over 9 days.
+Expect mostly sunny, warm days; now is the time to focus on bringing sun protection, including a wide-brimmed hat, sunglasses, and sunscreen.
+Plan on wearing lightweight clothing, although you might still need a jacket or sweater for late nights – the low temperature is still chilly at 12°C. (Average Max Temperature: 22°C. Average Precipitation: 51mm.)

-Amalfi Coast Weather in July: July is one of the busiest and the hottest months of the year on the Amalfi coast.
-The mercury routinely rises to 30°C and often higher, and there’s little rain to cool things off with just 25mm over 4 days now.
-Plan to spend your days at the beach and/or around the pool, bringing a couple of bathing suits along with sunglasses, a hat and lightweight clothing like sundresses, shorts, tank tops and the like.
+- Amalfi Coast Weather in July: July is one of the busiest and the hottest months of the year on the Amalfi coast.
+The mercury routinely rises to 30°C and often higher, and there’s little rain to cool things off – just 25mm over 4 days.
+Plan to spend your days at the beach and/or around the pool, bringing a couple of bathing suits along with sunglasses, a hat, and lightweight clothing like sundresses, shorts, tank tops, and the like.
 There’s really no need for a sweater or jacket now as evenings are still quite warm – even the low temperature is a relatively balmy 18°C. When booking your accommodation, you may want to be sure that you’ve booked an air-conditioned room, or it can be difficult to sleep at night.
 (Average Max Temperature: 30°C. Average Precipitation: 25mm.)

-Amalfi Coast Weather in September: The weather is gradually cooling now, with September marking the arrival of fall.
+- Amalfi Coast Weather in September: The weather is gradually cooling now, with September marking the arrival of fall.
 The first half of the month is likely to be quite warm, though the latter half is often ideal.
-The average high temperature is 27°C and the odds of rain increase a bit to 81mm of precipitation, with rain more likely later in the month.
+The average high temperature is 27°C and the odds of rain increase a bit – 81mm of precipitation are expected, with rain more likely later in the month.
 You’ll still need that summer attire and plenty of sun protection.
 The difference now is that if you plan to stay out late at night, you may want a jacket or a sweater.
 (Average Max Temperature: 27°C. Average Precipitation: 81mm.)

 - Amalfi Coast Weather in October: October usually brings plenty of sunshine, but as the month progresses, temperatures dip and it can be very wet.
-This is one of the rainier months of the year with 129 mm of precipitation over 12 days.
-If you’re hoping to enjoy the beaches, including taking a dip in a water, plan to arrive earlier in October with sea temperatures dropping now and likely a bit chilly for swimming late in the month.
+This is one of the rainier months of the year, seeing 129 mm of precipitation over 12 days.
+If you’re hoping to enjoy the beaches, including taking a dip in the water, plan to arrive earlier in October; sea temperatures are dropping now and likely too chilly for swimming late in the month.
 You’ll want to bring a mix of clothing for warmer and cooler weather, along with a light waterproof rain jacket now.
 (Average Max Temperature: 22°C. Average Precipitation: 129mm.)

-Amalfi Coast Weather in November: The rainiest month on the Amalfi Coast with 162mm of precipitation on average, if you plan to visit in November, keep in mind that mud slides could make getting around difficult and you may want to spend more time indoors.
+- Amalfi Coast Weather in November: The rainiest month on the Amalfi Coast is November, seeing 162mm of precipitation on average.
+If you plan to visit in November, keep in mind that mudslides can make getting around difficult, and you may want to spend more time indoors.
 It’s unlikely to get too cold, however, with the average high temperature relatively warm at 17°C. This is the time to bring a rain jacket and waterproof shoes or boots.
-You’ll also want to dress in layers with some lightweight clothing and perhaps topping it off with a sweatshirt or sweater.
+You’ll also want to dress in layers with some lightweight clothing, perhaps topping it off with a sweatshirt or sweater.
 (Average Max Temperature: 17°C. Average Precipitation: 162mm.)

-Amalfi Coast Weather in December: Temperatures dip down quite a bit further with December one of the colder months on the Amalfi Coast, though it’s likely to feel rather mild to those from northern climates with the high at 13°C. While rain is to be expected, the average decreases to 122mm, so it’s unlikely to be as wet as November.
-That doesn’t mean there isn’t a need to bring a waterproof jacket, however, and you’ll also want clothing for cool weather, ideally bringing items that can be layered.
+- Amalfi Coast Weather in December: December one of the colder months on the Amalfi Coast, but while temperatures dip quite a bit further, it’s likely to feel rather mild to those from northern climates – with the average high at 13°C. While rain is to be expected, the average amount decreases to 122mm, so it’s unlikely to be as wet as November.
+You’ll still need to bring a waterproof jacket, however, along with clothing for cool weather; ideally items that can be layered.
 (Average Max Temperature: 13°C. Average Precipitation: 122mm.)